wallarm/product-documentation/docs/latest/fast/openapi-security-testing.md

 ```

 To save the security testing results on a host machine, specify the desired host machine path in the `${WALLARM_REPORT_PATH}` variable within the `-v` option of the Docker command.

-!!! info "Docker container for security testing"
-    OpenAPI security testing utilizes a [dedicated Docker container](https://hub.docker.com/r/wallarm/oas-fast-scanner) specifically designed for this purpose.
-It is distinct from other Wallarm FAST functionalities, which may use different Docker containers.

 ## Interpreting security testing results